Internet-Draft | json-proof-algorithms | July 2025 |

 It does not support unlinkability if the same JWP is presented multiple times, therefore when privacy is required the holder will need to interact with the issuer again to receive new single-use JWPs (dynamically or in batches).¶

-The chosen JWA MUST be an asymmetric signing algorithm so that each signature can be verified without sharing any private values between the parties.
-This ensures that the verifier cannot brute force any non-disclosed payloads based only on their disclosed individual signatures.¶
+The chosen algorithms MUST be asymmetric signing algorithms, so that each signature can be verified without sharing any private values between the parties.¶

-In order to support the protection of a presentation by a holder to a verifier, the holder MUST use a Presentation Key during the issuance and the presentation of every Single Use JWP.
-This Presentation Key MUST be generated and used for only one JWP.¶
+In order to support the protection of a presentation by a holder to a verifier, the holder MUST use a Holder Presentation Key during the issuance and the presentation of every Single Use JWP.
+This Holder Presentation Key MUST be generated and used for only one JWP if unlinkability is desired.¶

 The issuer MUST verify that the holder has possession of this key.
 The holder-issuer communication to exchange this information is out of scope of this specification, but can be accomplished by the holder using this key to generate a JWS that signs a value the issuer can verify as unique.¶